 #3.
 Ask for referrals and conduct research.

 Teleservice agencies are popping up everywhere.
 While many are quality-focused organizations, others are “smile and dial” firms with questionable quality.
-Ask your professional network for referrals.
+Ask your professional network for referrals in order to select a B2B tele partner.

 In addition, take some time to look online.
 Look specifically at B2B marketing directories and publications.
 Look for tele-vendors that have been sourced in marketing publications or have written bylined pieces, as these are indicators that the vendor is an industry leader.